A Guide to Single-Entry Bookkeeping

 The double entry system records every transaction in two places: as both a debit and a credit.
 This applies to all accounts, including liabilities, equity, revenues, and expenses.
 It helps make financial statements and tax returns more accurate.

-Double entry accounting minimises errors and is more reliable for long-term bookkeeping by tracking each transaction twice.
+Double-entry accounting minimises errors and is more reliable for long-term bookkeeping by recording each transaction twice.
 Furthermore, double entry accounting gives businesses and owners a better sense of their company’s financials in real time.

 Overall, switching to double entry accounting from single-entry may be daunting, but it ultimately benefits businesses that want more control over their finances.